backporteverything/Backport-Everything/README.md

 - From Alpha v1.2.0 to Beta 1.5, the Grass side faces are not affected by biome colours and are a static colour, but the top texture is, which is not fixable.
 - Before 1.5.1, the clock texture is only modifiable with MCPatcher or OptiFine for older versions.
 - Some versions of the texture pack don't have colour formatting in the pack.txt file, as an undesired character shows before the coloured text.
-- Water & lava animated textures have been added, but they require either OptiFine or MCPatcher to appear in-game for older versions.
+- Water & lava animated textures have been added, but they require either OptiFine or MCPatcher to appear in-game in older versions.

 Currently, this pack supports:
 - OptiFine